C Container Collection (CCC)

 The Flat Priority Queue Interface.

-A flat priority queue is a contiguous container storing storing elements in heap order.
-This offers tightly packed data for efficient push, pop, min/max operations in O(lg N).
-Also, this container requires no intrusive elements.
+A flat priority queue is a contiguous container storing elements in heap order.
+This offers tightly packed data for efficient push, pop, min/max operations in O(lg N) time.

 To shorten names in the interface, define the following preprocessor directive at the top of your file.